vwkd/code-system/src/languages/rust/reference.md

 ## Dereference

 - syntax of operator is leading star
-- type needs to implement `Deref` and `DerefMut` traits

 ### Coercion

-- automatic dereferencing
+- automatic dereferencing of smart pointer

-??? only one reference to other not to last underlying value

-- converts reference of one type to reference of other type
+- type needs to implements `Deref` and `DerefMut` traits

-- allows to use reference to wrapper type like reference to regular type, e.g. smart pointer in same place as
-- allows to implement only for reference to regular type and use with reference to wrapping type, e.g. `&str` instead of `&String`

-- can think of adding deref operators automatically
+- can think of inserting dereference operator
-- as many times as possible
-- resolves chain of references, cascades

 - beware: implicit, automagical ❗️
+- converts reference of type to reference of contained type
+- allows to use reference of type transparently like reference of contained type
+- beware: ambiguity between methods on wrapper type and contained type, by convention use associated functions on wrapper type ❗️
+- allows to write code for reference of contained type and use with reference to any wrapper type too
+- e.g. `&String` for `&str`
+- as many times as necessary, multiple
+- resolves chain of types, cascades
+- until type that doesn't implement `Deref`
+- beware: doesn't dereference last reference to primitive type ❗️
 - at compile time
 - no performance penalty

-- coerces im/mutable reference to immutable, mutable to mutable
-- beware: not mutable reference to immutable reference, would break borrowing rules ❗️

-allows to treat type the same as reference, use in same places, e.g. with dereference operator

-ambiguity if containing type also defines methods by convention use functions rather than methods

-- automatically applies the `*` operator to values of types that implement the `Deref` trait
-- allows using methods and fields of the target type directly on values of the source type that implements `Deref`.
-- follows a chain of types that implement `Deref` until it reaches a type that doesn't implement `Deref`
-- beware: doesn't dereference last step down to primitive values or non-reference types, needs to manually dereference ❗️